NGRP/node-red-contrib-viseo/node-red-contrib-sarah/README.md

 ![Speak](https://github.com/NGRP/node-red-contrib-viseo/blob/master/node-red-contrib-sarah/doc/speak.png?raw=true)

+The process will use the default windows 32bit voice (even on windows 64bit).
+To select a voice run following command  `%windir%\SysWOW64\speech\SpeechUX\sapi.cpl`

 ### Listen

 The `listen` node is a windows CLI that use Microsoft Speech Engine to trigger action matching given grammar (voice command).